AdobeDocs/experience-manager-cloud-manager.en/help/using/notifications.md

 ---
 title: Notifications
 seo-title: Notifications
-description: null
+description: How users receive notifications in AEM CLoud Manager
-seo-description: Follow this page to learn about how the users receive notifications when a pipeline starts and completes (successfully or unsuccessfully).
+seo-description: Follow this page to learn about how the users receive notifications when a pipeline starts and completes - successfully or unsuccessfully - in AEM Cloud Manager.
 uuid: 73e4bb80-36c1-4408-bdbd-1ac5328359d1
 contentOwner: jsyal
 products: SG_EXPERIENCEMANAGER/CLOUDMANAGER
 topic-tags: using
 discoiquuid: 8ef574c8-47d9-404b-8e9c-9c6716c1f49a
-index: y
-internal: n
-snippet: y
 ---

 # Notifications{#notifications}

-Cloud Manager allows the users to receive notifications when a Pipeline starts and completes (successfully or unsuccessfully) as well as when the** Go-Live Approval **and** Scheduled **steps are reached.
+[!UICONTROL Cloud Manager] allows the users to receive notifications when a Pipeline starts and completes (successfully or unsuccessfully) as well as when the** Go-Live Approval **and** Scheduled **steps are reached.
 These notifications are sent through the Adobe Experience Cloud Notification system.

 >[!NOTE]
 >
 >The approval and scheduled notifications are only sent to users in the Business Owner, Program Manager, and Deployment Manager roles.

-The notifications appear in a sidebar in Cloud Manager UI (User Interface) and throughout the Adobe Experience Cloud.
+The notifications appear in a sidebar in [!UICONTROL Cloud Manager] UI (User Interface) and throughout the Adobe Experience Cloud.

 Click on the bell icon from the header to open the sidebar and view the notifications, as shown in the figure below: